Ununennium119/Dungy/README.md

 # Dungy

-A web application for managing expenses
+A Django based web application for managing expenses.